thoelkef/visualstudio-docs.de-de/scripting-docs/winscript/reference/idebugformatter-getvariantforstring.md

 #### <a name="parameters"></a>Parameter
  `pwstrValue`
- [in] Zeichenfolge, die in einem VARIANT zu speichern.
+ [in] Zeichenfolge, die in einer Variante gespeichert.

  `pvar`
  [out] VARIANT mit `pwstrValue`.